-- Note After the far end answers, you may dial additional digits (to retrieve voice mail, log onto an automated answering system, etc.). - 5 If there is no answer, or to hang up when finished talking, tap the BACK key.
-Hang up displays.
-Tap PGM to hang up. - Note Occasionally, you may receive intercom an intercom caller name in the Call waiting window while you are talking on the phone.
+- After the far end answers, you may dial additional digits (to retrieve voice mail, log onto an Note automated answering system, etc.). - 5 If there is no answer, or to hang up when finished talking, tap PGM to hang up. - Occasionally, you may receive intercom an intercom caller name in the Call waiting window while you are talking on the phone.
 In this case, the dialing menu options will be cleared from the Call waiting window, and the Hang up option won't be available.
 Instead of trying to reenter the menu system, use the "KP9X Keypad Hang-up Sequence".